King's Lynn to Dereham

-King's Lynn Station building remains unchanged to this day and is still in daily use, with services only remaining to London King's Cross and a daily service to London Liverpool Street.
+King's Lynn Station building remains very much unchanged to this day and is still in daily use with services only remaining to London King's Cross and a daily service to London Liverpool Street

-King's Lynn, in its heyday, also had services to Hunstanton the Docks Branch, a shuttle service to the M&gnjr at nearby South Lynn, and the King's Lynn to Dereham railway covered on this page.
+King's Lynn in its hey day also had services to Hunstanton the Docks Branch and a shuttle service to the M&gnjr at near by South Lynn as well as the King's Lynn to Dereham railway thats covered on this page.

-The Layout at King's Lynn has changed a lot, with the engine sheds, the sidings and one of the two signal boxes now gone.
+The Layout at King's Lynn has changed a lot with the engine sheds the sidings and one of the two signal boxes now all gone.

-King's Lynn platform 2 is primarily where the Dereham trains departed.
+King's Lynn platform 2 is mostly where the Dereham trains departed.

-Platform 2 also had trains that Departed for Hunstanton.
+Platform 2 also had trains that Departed to Hunstanton.

-Now, this platform is used for Stable trains and peak-time London King's cross departures.
+Now this platform is used to Stable trains and for peak time London King's cross departures.

-Platform one is King's Lynn's most used platform for London-bound services.
+Platform one in now King's Lynns most used platform for London bound services.